SilenHax/SilenHax.github.io/docs/Anonymous.md

 ![Logs](/images/AnonymousLogs.png)

-Here we can clearly see that every minute or so, the file appends with the message from the `clean.sh`
+Here we can clearly see that every minute or so, the file is being appended with the message from the `clean.sh`

 So I thought that the obvious way to exploit it, is to put some malicious code to the clean.sh or to replace it with our own file.
 But it turned out that we weren't allowed to change permissions of the files uploaded by us, so I began to look for any way to edit the already existing file.